a-vasilev/building-microservices/README.md

  The only communication in a microservices system should happen through api calls between the services.

  - Focus on creating finely grained service APIs.
 Only expose what **needs** to be exposed.
  - Hide the databases.
 Every microservice should have its own database.
-This allows for independen
+This allows for deploying services independently.
+If two services read from the same schema updating the schema due to changes needed in service A would mean that service B would be impacted as well.
  ### Isolate failure
  ### Decentralize everything
  ### Monitor everything
  ### Consumer first

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjQ1MjY0MTY3LDg0MzUyNDM0Nyw0NTMyOD
+eyJoaXN0b3J5IjpbLTYzNjYxOTE4Myw4NDM1MjQzNDcsNDUzMj
-EzMzIsLTE1Njc2MjkwNzUsLTQ5NTU0MTY1OCwtMTQ1MTA1MjUz
+gxMzMyLC0xNTY3NjI5MDc1LC00OTU1NDE2NTgsLTE0NTEwNTI1
-OCwxNTgwOTI5MDc3LDEyODk2OTkzNDgsLTExNDY2NDA3OTgsLT
+MzgsMTU4MDkyOTA3NywxMjg5Njk5MzQ4LC0xMTQ2NjQwNzk4LC
-M4MDE1MDYzNSwyMDk0MTU1NjYyLC02Mzg5MzA0ODUsNzI2MjMy
+0zODAxNTA2MzUsMjA5NDE1NTY2MiwtNjM4OTMwNDg1LDcyNjIz
-MjI4LDk0MjYwMTM5MSwxNTg5MjUwNTQ2LDIwMzE5MjcyMDRdfQ
+MjIyOCw5NDI2MDEzOTEsMTU4OTI1MDU0NiwyMDMxOTI3MjA0XX
-==
+0=
 -->